Manaslu Circuit Trek - 14 Days

 • Annapurna Conservation Area Project permit cost: USD 30

-Food & Accommodation during the Manaslu circuit trekking
+Food & Accommodation during Manaslu Circuit Trekking

 • Upon arrival at Tribhuvan International Airport in Kathmandu or any other entry point.
 You can apply for a Nepal travel visa at the designated counter.